Rupa Parthasarathy

 May 7, 2024

 The National Disability Insurance Scheme (NDIS) works to empower Australians with disabilities by providing the means to live fulfilling lives.
 One way it achieves this is by funding support that can enhance a NDIS participant’s wellbeing and independence.
 At Mindkshetra, art therapy can be a powerful tool in this journey, empowering you to take control of your wellbeing.
-Art therapy group classes, funded by NDIS, can be an excellent choice for participants seeking creative outlets for self-expression, emotional processing, and skill development.
+Group therapy art classes, funded by NDIS, can be an excellent choice for participants seeking creative outlets for self-expression, emotional processing, and skill development.
 To address the common question, ‘Does NDIS cover art therapy group classes?’ or ‘Does NDIS pay for painting?’,…

 Understanding the Role of Art Therapy in a NDIS Participant’s Journey